Processes for Prospective Students/Students with Housing Accommodations

 Procedure for Students Requesting an Accommodation in Housing

-- Residents must have applied for campus housing and followed all necessary procedures for application prior to requesting accommodations.
+- Residents must apply for campus housing and followed all necessary procedures for application prior to requesting accommodations.

 - In order to request housing accommodations, residents must complete Student Accessibility Services Accommodation Request form available at access.ucmerced.edu to engage in an interactive process about housing accommodations.
 Students are encouraged to submit documentation about their needs prior to meeting.
 This documentation would be comprehensive, written within a reasonable timeframe relative to the disability and include information on their specific circumstances and underlying causes.
 It should come from a non-familial, treating, licensed professional.
 Incomplete information may slow or delay the accommodation approval process.